I. Course Prefix/Number: PHL 215

-B. Explain some of the important relations between different philosophical traditions, both Eastern and Western, and be able to articulate critiques of an East-West distinction in philosophy.
+- Explain some of the important relations between different philosophical traditions, both eastern and western, and will be able to articulate critiques of an east-west distinction in philosophy.

-G. Explain the most significant contributions of Asian philosophical traditions to global thought and culture.
+- Explain the important contributions of Asian philosophical traditions to global thought and culture.

 • plagiarism (turning in work not written by you, or lacking proper citation),

 • falsification and fabrication (lying or distorting the truth),

 • helping others to cheat,